-The reception baseline assessment is a new national assessment that will be administered in all primary, infant and first schools in England to children in reception classes.
-It will be introduced in the autumn of 2020.
+The reception baseline assessment (RBA) is a new national assessment that will be administered in all primary, infant and first schools in England to children in reception classes.
 The reception baseline assessment will provide the basis for a new way of measuring the progress primary schools make with their pupils.

 The assessment framework provides details about the assessment for the pilot year, including information about the content of the assessment and its design.

 The supporting document provides further information on the development process, content and format of the assessment.

 This video explains what the assessment is and how it will work.